-Preliminary load calculations indicate that the maximum demand for the proposed development would be in the order of 12,104 A or 8,700 kVA.
-A demand of such magnitude will require approximately nine (9) to ten (10), 1,000 kVA substations to service electricity for the site.
-A smaller number (around 5-6) of indoor substations could also be used should space to house a substation be an issue.
+Preliminary load calculations indicate that the maximum demand for the proposed development would be in the order of 10,990 A or 7,850 kVA.
+A demand of such magnitude will require approximately eight (8) to nine (9), 1,000 kVA substations to service electricity for the site.
+A smaller number (around 5-6) of chamber substations could also be used should space to house a substation be an issue.
 The ultimate number of substations will depend on the size of the substations installed across the site.

 It is expected new feeder lines will need to be extended from the Lidcombe Zone Substation ZN1068 to service the total demand for the proposed development.
-There are currently spare conduits in the HV feeder services trench, which potentially could be used to extend new feeder lines to the site.
+Currently there are no spare Ausgrid conduits available on Manchester Road.
+The west part of Manchester Road has been indicated as a private road with new trenching and HV cable works required as well as Ausgrid cable easement and right of way required along the cable route also.

-A formal application will need to be submitted to Ausgrid to confirm sufficient capacity within the existing Lidcombe Zone Substation ZN1068; the final infrastructure provisions to be made to service the proposed development; and removal of the existing on-site substation (as required by the proposed site works)..
+A formal application will need to be submitted to Ausgrid to confirm sufficient capacity within the existing Lidcombe Zone Substation ZN1068; the final infrastructure provisions to be made to service the proposed development; and removal of the existing on-site sub-station (as required by the proposed site works).

 The site is not affected by the 1% AEP (100-year ARI) flood flows from Duck Creek.
-Notwithstanding this, it is recommended future substations be placed above the 1% AEP plus freeboard, to avoid any possibility for inundation from the adjoining floodwaters.
+Notwithstandin, it is recommended future substations be placed above the 1% AEP plus freeboard, to avoid any possibility for inundation from the adjoining floodwaters.

-4.6 Stormwater
+4.5 Stormwater

 Aerial photographs from Google Maps and Nearmaps show there is a stormwater pit and pipe network that collects and discharges the majority of stormwater flows generated across the site.
-Interpretation of the survey information indicates stormwater flows generated from Lot 11 shed to the west (towards Duck River), while surface flow from Lot 12 tends to the south (towards Manchester Road).
+Interpretation of the survey information indicates stormwater flows generated from Lot 11 shed to the west (towards Duck River), while surface flows from Lot 12 tends to the south (towards Manchester Road).